JongleurX/yogoshu/README.md

 Back in the terminal:

+	RAILS_ENV=development
 	rails s

 Finally, open a browser to http://0.0.0.0:3000/ and start hacking!
+If you get an error in your browser, and a message in terminal is complaining about not being able to find `/favicon.ico`, chances are you are running with the `RAILS_ENV` environment variable set to `production`, and is assuming that you have precompiled assets.

 In case it wasn't obvious from the command above, the default username and password is `admin`.

 Requirements
 ------------